open/close all folders

 Played by: Ally Sheedy

-"She's nuts, but she's cool."Allison Reynolds is the stereotypical weird, quiet "basket case" of the group.
+"When you grow up, your heart dies."Allison Reynolds is the stereotypical weird, quiet "basket case" of the group.

 - The Anti-Nihilist: Seems to hold this philosophy.

 - Attention Whore: Inverted.
-Due to the amount of neglect from her folks - Allison uses her withdrawn, quiet, and quirky persona in order to get people to acknowledge her; though she'd never admit it.
+Due to the amount of neglect from her folks - Allison uses her withdrawn and quirky persona in order to get people to acknowledge her; though she'd never admit it.
 Unlike Bender, who gets all up in the others' faces with callous remarks and annoying behavior.
 When it doesn't prove to be effective, she slowly begins dropping the act.

 - Beware the Quiet Ones: She sits the furthest away from the other students in detention, but like Bender, she is smarter than she looks.
 Allison quickly debunks Andy's false reason for being in detention early in the film.
 It's also shown when she tricks Claire into admitting she's a virgin with a phony nymphomaniac story.